How to Summarize YouTube Videos With AI — Plus Tips for Using Transcripts With ChatGPT

 Timestamped AI Summary

-The Timestamped AI Summary takes things further by linking each section to a specific moment in the video.
-Each timestamp is clickable — click it to jump directly to that part of the video.
+The Timestamped AI Summary goes further by linking each section to a specific moment in the video.
+Each timestamp is clickable.
+Click it to jump directly to that part.

 Timestamped AI Summary showing sections with clickable timestamps like 00:00:01 Connecting the Dots and 00:06:05 Love and Loss